shiftkey/blog/_posts/2014-01-19-how-can-one-wrist-be-so-important.md

 layout: post
 title: How Can One Wrist Be So Important?
 date: 2014-01-19 10:30:00 -7:00
-description: Some thoughts on how I've been adjusting (and struggling) to a recent wrist injury
+description: Some thoughts on how I've been adjusting (and struggling) with a recent wrist injury
-icon: /img/main/thumb-small.png
 comments: true
 ---

 So on Wednesday my left wrist was put into a splint due to a scaphoid fracture.